 – Maintain the Optimal Soil Condition

 As discussed, caladium soil needs to be moist.
 Ensure you never let the soil go completely dry or let it sit in a water pool.
-Where a dry soil can wilt the plant, sogginess can also lead to root rot and fungi growth.
+Where dry soil can wilt the plant, sogginess can also lead to root rot and fungi growth.

 Thus, keep the soil well-drained.
 You can alternatively apply a few inches of mulch to retain some moisture in the soil.